franckferman/MetaDetective/README.md

 The -e or --export option provides the ability to export your metadata results.
 This can be useful for further analysis, sharing, or for maintaining a record of your findings.

-The default export format is PDF.
+The default export format is HTML.
 However, for those who have a preference or specific need, we also offer the option to export in TXT format.

-- PDF Export (Default):
+- HTML Export (Default):

 Execute the following command for a default export:
 ```bash
 python3 MetaDetective.py -d directory -e
 ```

-This command will generate a PDF file with the naming pattern: MetaDetective_Export-<TIMESTAMP>.pdf.
+This command will generate an HTML file with the naming pattern: MetaDetective_Export-<TIMESTAMP>.html.

 - TXT Format Export: